 So you want to meditate?
-I got started courtesy of Netflix, a few good books and my phone.
+I got started with meditation courtesy of Netflix, a few good books and my phone.
 Curiosity, knowledge and experience were the key ingredients for me at the beginning.

 When I first took an interest in meditation two and half years ago, it was not through practice.
 I started as an intellectual exercise, with my curiosity peaked and knowledge gained thanks to a few good resources.
 Then I gained some experience which changed everything.
 Here is how I got started with meditation…